BizkitCake/photosorting/README.md

     ```
     >>> python3 sorting.py
     ```
-5. If your folder name is different, you can pass it as an input string.
-The path is relative only at the moment.
+5. If your folder name is different, you can pass it as an input string, i.e. type *pics* The path is relative only at the moment.